QUnit.module()

 All tests inside a module will be grouped under that module.
 Tests can be added to a module using the QUnit.test method.
 Modules help organize, select, and filter tests to run.

-Modules can be nested inside other modules via a module scope.
-In the output, tests are generally prefixed by the names of all parent modules.
+Modules may be nested inside the scope of another module.
+Test results are prefixed with the names of any parent modules.
 E.g. “Grandparent > Parent > Child > my test”.

 QUnit.module.only( name, … )